mialkin/docs/csharp/attributes.md

 # Attributes

-Attributes provide a powerful method of associating metadata, or declarative information, with code (assemblies, types, methods, properties, and so forth).
-After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called [reflection](reflection.md).
+Attributes provide a method of associating metadata with code: assemblies, types, methods, properties, etc. After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called [reflection](reflection.md).

-Attributes have the following properties:

-* Attributes add metadata to your program. *Metadata* is information about the types defined in a program.

-* You can apply one or more attributes to entire assemblies, modules, or smaller program elements such as classes and properties.

-* Attributes can accept arguments in the same way as methods and properties.
+Attributes can accept arguments in the same way as methods and properties.

-* Your program can examine its own metadata or the metadata in other programs by using reflection.

 ## Links